Skater Girl

 Skater Girl is a 2021 coming-of-age sports drama film directed by Manjari Makijany.
 The cast includes newcomers Rachel Sanchita Gupta and Shafin Patel, and also stars Amrit Maghera, Jonathan Readwin and Waheeda Rehman.
-It was written by Manjari and Vinati Makijany, who co-produced the film through their Indian production company Mac Productions.
-It was released on 11 June 2021 by Netflix.
+It was written by Manjari Makijany and Vinati Makijany, who co-produced the film through their Indian production company Mac Productions.
+It was released on 11 June 2021 by Netflix to critical acclaim.